Anatomy

 return createPortal(children, document.body);

-}That line changes the whole behavior of the modal:
+}This line changes the whole behavior of the modal:

 useEffect(() => {